AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 #### How is it really with the centralization and unfair advantages

-The most promoted advantage of proof of stake is that it fights centralization of mining that seems to always emerge in PoW after some time.
+The most promoted advantage of proof of stake is that it fights centralization of mining that seems to always emerge in Proof-of-work after some time.

 **PoW**: If you are late to the party or don't have access to cheap electricity or don't have enough capital to constantly upgrade your mining equipment, your mining profits will not pay for your expenses - at least not until your coin increases in price, and if you should be waiting for that it would make more sense to simply trade.
 In addition to this you are fighting mining cartels that might be engaged in [selfish mining](https://www.cs.cornell.edu/~ie53/publications/btcProcFC.pdf).